 Linear flood walls are proposed from Kiln Lane, north of Wardleys Pool, to the end of the existing embankment near Peg’s Pool.
 The Hambleton FRMS will provide a consistent standard of protection against a flood event with a 0.5% chance of occurring in any one year.
 The scheme has included the effects of climate change, with consideration given to the impacts of sea-level rise and increased magnitude and severity of flood events.
 This increases the resilience of the scheme to climate change and reduces the requirement for further intervention in the medium to long-term.

 The scheme is estimated to deliver over £218 million in direct economic benefits (avoided flood damage) over 100 years.
-The current whole-life cost of the scheme is £15 million.
-The whole-life cost includes the full future maintenance of the scheme once built.
+The current whole-life cost of the scheme is estimated to be £23 million.
+This includes the costs for designing, constructing and maintaining the scheme for its 100 year design life.

-We continue to work on the detailed design and environmental assessments for this scheme.
-The project timeline provides an indication of project milestones, based on the current best estimate programme.
+The project timeline below provides an indication of past and forthcoming project milestones, based on the current best estimate programme.

-If you would like to discuss this opportunity further please contact us at CMBLNC-PSO@environment-agency.gov.uk.
+If you would like to discuss this opportunity further, please email CMBLNC-PSO@environment-agency.gov.uk.

 The Environment Agency continue to improve and offer a Flood Warning Service.
 Forecasts and gauges are continually monitored, and Flood Alerts and Warnings are issued for the River Wyre as necessary.
 Community members at risk of flooding are encouraged to sign-up for these at https://www.gov.uk/sign-up-for-flood-warnings.